GENERAL

 • By taking the Combined Medical Services Examination, students can work at central government organizations, like railways, hospitals, and the defense sector, and with the local/state government.

-Read More: Career Options After MBBS in India 2025: Beyond Clinical Practice
+Do not Miss: Career Options After MBBS in India 2025: Beyond Clinical Practice

-Phases of the MBBS Syllabus
+Phases of the MBBS Syllabus: From Basics to Clinical Training

 The Medical aspirants can refer to the table below to get a better idea of how the MBBS course duration is divided into phases.